stac-extensions/sar/README.md

 ### Product type

+It is RECOMMENDED to include the `product:type` field.
 The product type for SAR data defines the type of processed data contained in the assets.
 A list of suggestions for [`product:type`](https://github.com/stac-extensions/product) include: